Visiting a pumpkin patch is a great family experience for fall.

 Stocker Farms

 Along with a Kraken-themed corn maze, you can enjoy duck races, a cow train, a sport ball arcade, corn box, and other sources of hilarity.
-A portion of the admission into the corn maze will be donated to the Ronald McDonald house.
-See more details here.
+A portion of the admission into the corn maze will be donated to the Ronald McDonald House.

 8705 Marsh Rd, Snohomish360-568-7391